 6. Sandisk 8GB Memory Card – This is the memory card I use for my Canon 550D.
 It holds around 500 photos at a time and has never let me down.

-8. Adapter Plugs – Don’t forget your adapter plugs.
+8. Adaptor Plugs – Don’t forget your adaptor plugs.
 I just take two and attach them straight onto my laptop and phone chargers so that I can easily find them.

 How Many Clothes to Pack

 Pack enough clothes for just one week (and a spare pair of pants).
 At home, you probably wash your clothes about once a week and you can wash your clothes this often when you travel too.
 In Asia and Latin America, getting your laundry done is pretty cheap.
 In Europe, we tend to hand wash until we have an Airbnb apartment with a washing machine.

 Women’s Travel Clothes